Practicality or Prestige – the 10% car

 Beautiful Dayton grey color and black pack.
 Not a big fan of the wheels.

 Starting from the outside, the B8 is a pretty, purposeful and muscular car with the larger body really setting it apart.
 It’s best from the front and side, with the back being a bit too much normal A4, except of course for the double exhaust and the diffusor in between.
 As you get in, the first impression is that of quite a tight car.
-It gives an incredibly solid impression with some nice carbon inlays in the RS4, but a bit less plastic wouldn’t hurt, even if the plastic is of excellent quality.
+It gives an incredibly solid impression with some nice carbon inlays in the RS4, but a bit less plastic wouldn’t hurt, even if the grey stuff is of excellent quality.
 As we pulled out of the city in comfort mode, the car very much behaved like any family wagon, albeit one with very precise steering and suspension on the firm side even in this mode.
 Putting it into Dynamic (together with Individual and Auto the other options, and the most sporty one) changes everything.
 There’s an immediate change of tone in the exhaust, the suspension firms up and the steering becomes sports car-like direct.
-As we reached the outskirts of the city the engine was warm, and I was finally able to start pushing it a bit, and what a pleasure it was!
+As we reached the outskirts of the city the engine was warm, and I was finally able to start pushing it a bit.
+What an absolute pleasure it was!

 The engine is absolutely incredible.
 Power delivery is immediate and the revs keep rising as long as you hold your foot down, as the tone changes from a deep grumble to more of a singing bariton.
 The power delivery is naturally aspirated-smooth and the amount of power feels perfect for the car.
 It’s also noticeable how much tighter the smaller RS4 feels compared to its bigger brother or an E63.
 The road was really wet and I was on 20-inch Michelin Pilot Sports with an increasingly nervous garage guy next to me so we were nowhere near the edge, but at no point did I feel nervous – the car was glued to the road, the steering made it extremely precise to handle, and the engine kept singing.
 Motor journalists like to call the RS series and especially the B8 boring and maybe it is on a track.
 But a station wagon is made for transporting people and stuff whilst still procuring driving pleasure to the person behind the wheel, not for track use, and this is a car that excels at precisely that.
 Downsides?
 Some road-noise is one, not helped by the 20-inch wheels.
 And the size of the manual shift paddles is another – did they run out of metal in Ingolstadt?